satijalab/seurat/README.md

 Improvements and new features will be added on a regular basis, please contact seuratpackage@gmail.com with any questions or if you would like to contribute

+## Loom Tutorial

+A tutorial for loomR can be found [here](http://satijalab.org/loomR/loomR_tutorial.html).
+A full function and method reference can be found [here](http://satijalab.org/loomR/loomR.pdf).

 Version History

 October 12, 2017